dmitryuk/frown-guard/README.md

-# Frown Guard — Expression & Forehead Wrinkle Control
+# Frown Guard — protect your muscle health and forget about wrinkles!

 **Frown Guard** is an intelligent, cross-platform desktop application built with Python and MediaPipe that monitors your facial expressions in real-time via a webcam.